djeada/Databases-Notes/notes/03_sql/09_hierarchical_data.md

 - **Other Models** (Materialized Path, Nested Set, Closure Table)
 - **Recursive Queries with Common Table Expressions (CTEs)**

+After reading the material, you should be able to answer the following questions:

+1. What is the Adjacency List Model, and what are its primary advantages and disadvantages when storing hierarchical data in a relational database?
+2. How does the Path Enumeration Model enhance the Adjacency List Model, and in what scenarios is it most effectively used?
+3. What are the key differences between the Nested Set Model and the Closure Table Model for representing hierarchical data, and what are the respective use cases for each?
+4. How do recursive queries with Common Table Expressions (CTEs) facilitate the retrieval of hierarchical data in SQL, and what are the advantages and limitations of using this approach?
+5. What best practices should be followed when choosing a model for storing hierarchical data in a relational database, and how do factors like query performance and maintenance complexity influence this decision?

 ### Adjacency List Model

 The **Adjacency List Model** is the most straightforward way to represent hierarchical data in a relational database.
 In this model, each record (node) contains a reference (foreign key) to its immediate parent.